 In addition to Joey’s educational achievements, he has numerous professional accomplishments as well including a Special Judges Award and High Silver Medalist, Culinary Arts Salon from the American Culinary Federation.
 In 1999 there was a Restaurateur of the Year Award by the Western Chapter Pennsylvania Restaurant Association, and a 2002 Restaurateur of the Year Award by the American Culinary Federation, Pittsburgh Chapter.
 In 2005, Joey was the recipient of the Pennsylvania Restaurant Association Wilmer S. Lapp Keystone Award for his work and passion in creating, orchestrating, and promoting many wonderful events to support national and local charitable organizations such Taste the Good Life, the largest bi- annual charity event in Pennsylvania, held this year on April 24th, with money raised going to the North Shore Community Alliance.

 Disalvo’s Station Restaurant has a high reputation for the services and food offered at the restaurant.
 With a menu available that includes a wide range of entrees, pastas, and sandwiches makes it a dining experience that no one can forget.
 The restaurant accommodates groups for weddings, rehearsal dinners, showers, banquets, Sunday brunch parties, proms, sports banquets, funeral lunches, retirement packages, and buses and group tours.
 Not to mention that the restaurant offers express take-out, gift certificates, and dining cards.
-Guests always have something new to enjoy and every Friday night there is live entertainment!

 The menu is what keeps people coming back for more.
 Menu items include soups, salads, appetizers, pasta, seafood, sandwiches, and entrees.
 But guests are not limited to the menu.
 The chef can prepare anything that the customer would suggest.